TEJA2312/swadeshi-sahayak-api/README.md

 - **controllers**: In this part of the modules we write all the business logic of applications
 - **warehouse**: In this part we write all the necessary CRUD calls to the database which can be reused in controllers

-## Example of Conversation with AI in MARATHI
-Refer to the file to see the how my systems takes relevant context from past conversation [Link to example.js](example.js)